BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/ledger.md

 * Access the VIC Wallet with the Ledger Nano S through MetaMask and MyEtherWallet.
 * Receive VIC
 * Send VIC
-* Check account balance on the Viction Explorer (TomoScan)
+* Check account balance on the Viction Explorer (VicScan)

 ### Requirements